OxfordSemantic/AdvancedWorkshop/README.md

 3. Open an exercise notebook and follow the instructions within.

-4. IMPORTANT: When asked, select the `venv` kernel to run the notebooks.
+4. IMPORTANT: When asked, select the `venv` kernel to run the notebooks - or select 'Install/Enable suggested extensions'.

 5. IMPORTANT: Run every cell in order within a given notebook.